jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-08-28-how-to-install-a-tpm-module.md

 * If you see "The TPM is ready for use", you're good to go – no further action required
 * If you see "Compatible TPM cannot be found", you either don't have a TPM, or don't have your TPM *enabled*

-If your Intel CPU is Skylake (2015) or newer, you likely have a Firmware TPM and just need to enable it in your BIOS.
+If your CPU is Intel Skylake (2015), Ryzen Zen+ (2000 Series) or newer, you likely have a Firmware TPM and just need to enable it in your BIOS - look for Look for Intel PTT or AMD PSP fTPM.

 If your CPU is older (like my i7-4770K), you'll have to buy a Discrete TPM for your motherboard.

 ### Can I install a Discrete TPM?